Features of the IOL JobSite:

-Send an email with all 6 of the following to Fiona at IOL.
+Send an email with all of the following to Fiona at IOL

-- Send the advert un-formatted (e.g no boxes or images or columns) as a Word document or in the body of the email.
-We are unable to accept PDFs/JPGs/links to online job adverts or other types of document.
+- Please send your advert un-formatted (e.g no boxes or images or columns) Word document or in the body of the email.
+We are unable to accept PDFs, JPGs or other types of document.
+Sending a job advert in other ways may delay placement.

 - Mark your email subject as Job Advert

-Adverts for Trainee/Apprentice or Volunteer posts 1, 2 or 3 FREE per year for IOL Organisational Members.
-1 free per year for non organisational members.
+Adverts for Volunteers - 1, 2 or 3 FREE per year for IOL Organisational Members.
+1 free Volunteer job advert per year for non organisational members.

-If you are not an organisation member of IOL we can still place your advert for a fee of £175 - contact Fiona by email to book the job advert and request an invoice, or call 01228 564580 to pay by credit/debit card.
+If you are not an organisational member of IOL we can still place your advert for a fee of £190 - contact Fiona by email to book the job advert and request an invoice, or call 01228 564580 to pay by credit/debit card.

-Job adverts will appear on the JobSite within 2 working days of receipt (Monday-Friday, excluding bank holidays).
-However, most job adverts are placed on the day of receipt.
+Job adverts will be placed on the JobSite on Mondays, Tuesdays and Wednesdays.
+Adverts received before noon on a Wednesday should be placed that week.
 Occasional circumstances mean that we cannot guarantee to place adverts within this timescale, e.g if we have queries about the job advert.
-We can pre place adverts to go 'live' on a specific date - please request this when sending your advert.
+We can pre-place adverts to go 'live' on a specific date - please request this when sending your advert.

 Up to 10 FREE job adverts for IOL Organisational members.